idvorkin/idvorkin.github.io/_d/SustainableWork.md

 ### How do we make it easier to to achieve work life balance on this team

-Work life balance requires organizational mechanisms, and here are some of ours.
+Work life balance requires organizational mechanisms and care, and here are some of ours.
+I'll use some real examples from the last few months, with names and events changed to protect the innocent.

-_Still rough_

-**Realistic Expectations** Anxiety is the difference between expectations and reality, and to leave work you need to have realistic expectations.
-We achieve this by continuously adjusting what is realistic, rebalancing resources,
+**Realistic Expectations** Anxiety is the difference between expectations and reality, and to leave work at work, you need to walk out the door stress free.
+This has two dimensions: 1) The business has realistic expectations that are updated as soon as facts on the ground change 2) individuals having assignments that are challenging but still within their ability and knowing the team has their back.

+The business will never be surprised because it expects a continuous refinement of estimates based on our knowledge at the time.
+For example, my team was slated to implement video compression, and we assigned Jeb to work on the feature.
+His initial estimate was based on the fact a library existed that should allow us

+We expected to be a small task given a video compression plugin already existed for our platform.
+After our initial investigation <blah>

+Individuals will have assignments that are within their reach.
+We don't have a specific mechanism for this, but let me tell a story that illustrates a common situation.

+For example, we found a bug in video upload that only affected Android devices.
+We thought it should be trivial, so I assigned Jeff an SDE I on the team to figure it out and fix it.
+Four days in I was tipped off that Jeff had been working 14 hours since the start trying to figure it out, and in chatting with him it was clear the bug was much harder then we expected, and

+fix what we thought was a simple  Android specific bug that would take a few days.
+Because the bug was much harder then expected, the team member was working long hours trying to fix it, but it was outside of their ability.
+I explained to the employee the problem wasn't the employee but the complexity of the bug.
+I re-assigned someone from a lower priority project to help the first engineer fix the problem

 -   Laws of physics win
 -   Continuous assessment of realistic.